wpallstars/fix-plugin-does-not-exist-notices/readme.txt

 == Upgrade Notice ==

-= 1.6.9 =
+= 1.6.10 =
-Fixed critical issue with WordPress automatically clearing error notices on page refresh and improved notice positioning!
+CRITICAL FIX: Resolves an issue that could cause a fatal error when a plugin folder is deleted.
+Upgrade immediately if you're experiencing the "critical error" message.

 = 1.6.3 =
 Fixed Git Updater repository URLs and updated organization naming for consistent branding across all platforms!